strongloop-archive/strong-gateway/docs/administrators-guide.md

 ```

 #### Configuration
-The “rules” is an array of rewrite rules.
+The "rules" is an array of rewrite rules.
 Each rewrite rule is a string with
 the syntax: `MATCHING_PATHS REPLACE_WITH [FLAGS]`. `MATCHING_PATHS` should be
 defined using a regex string. `REPLACE_WITH` is the replacement string for
 matching paths.
 Flags is optional and is defined using hard brackets.